tonycharles377/tonycharles377/README.md

-- 👋 Hi, I’m @tonycharles377
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning full-stuck software engineering
+Hi, I’m Tony charles,I’m interested in coding and I’m currently learning full-stuck software engineering.
-- 💞️ I’m looking to collaborate on OSS and any other intersesting projects
+I’m looking to collaborate on Open Source projects & help solve problems to the best of my abbility.
-- 📫 you ca reach me on tonycharles377@gmail.com
+You can reach me on my: Email @ tonycharles377@gmail.com or Twitter @tonycharles377.
+Happy coding yall'

 <!---
 tonycharles377/tonycharles377 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.